 There’s no exact formula as all you need to do is get the trailer weight after you loaded all the stuff when boating.
 Hence, the weight of the items that you take with you adds up to the boat trailer tongue weight.

 The right tongue weight is around 9% to 15% of your trailer’s total weight.
 Some experts may say that 6% is advisable for a single axle trailer and 5% is just right for a double axle model.
 But when it comes to a trailer and other larger units, the higher percentage, the better.

 2. The Usual Steps to Check the Tongue Weight

 As mentioned, the right tongue weight for a trailer is 9% to 15% of its weight.
 To confirm the percentage, you have to check the gross trailer weight.

 - Step 1: The first step is taking your trailer to a scale that has enough space.
 You can rent a scale in your local area for a few dollars.

 - Step 2: Detach the trailer from the towing vehicle.
 Before checking the weight of your trailer, make sure that the towing vehicle won’t get in the way.
 Place it far away so it doesn’t touch the scale.

-- Step 3: The entire trailer should be on the scale, including its tongue and wheels.
+- Step 3: The entire trailer should be on the scale, including its tongue, trailer wheels, and other trailer accessories.
 It should be done for the precision of the weight.
 When the tongue is out of the scale, you’ll get a number that is lower than the ideal tongue weight.

 You may choose to weigh your trailer with all the stuff that you take when sailing.
 It’s applicable if you weigh the empty trailer then add the weight of the load.
 Knowing just the trailer’s weight is convenient as there are various load weights whenever you go boating.